Treatment methods for knee pain

 The movement of the knee joint is very complex and is made up of a rolling and a sliding movement.
 This mobility is made possible by the interplay of muscles, ligaments and tendons.
 Two crescent-shaped disks of connective tissue called menisci are located between the femur and the tibia on the inside and outside of the knee joint.
 They distribute the load in the joint evenly on the lower leg and act as a buffer or shock-absorbing system.
 Within the joint, smooth cartilage covers the entire surface of the bone in a layer that is about five millimetres thick.
 The cartilage tissue is very elastic and contains fluid.
 It allows for low-friction, gliding movements in the knee.
 In contrast to the underlying bone, the cartilage has no pain receptors.
 That is why, when the cartilage is intact, we do not feel any pain on movement.

 What are the most common causes of pain in the knee joint?

 For active people, excessive strain on the tendons and ligaments or inflammation of the bursa can often lead to knee problems.
 Other causes of knee pain include injury of the meniscus, cruciate ligaments or cartilage damage.
 In older people, most problems are caused by wear and tear, leading to conditions such as osteoarthritis of the knee.

 Are there any risk factors for knee problems?

 Sports that place excessive strain on the knee can cause problems.
-Rapid changes in direction and hard landings after jumping put the tendons, ligaments, meniscus and cartilage in the knee under particularly high stress.
+Rapid changes in direction and hard landings after jumping put the tendons, meniscus and cartilage in the knee under particularly high stress.
 Weight also plays a role here.
 When you are standing, a load of twice your body weight is placed on the knee.
 When you’re going down stairs, the load on the knee joint is actually six times your body weight.
 This means that the heavier you are, the greater the load on the knee.
 However, the load that the knee can successfully carry is very individual.